SuryaBag/Git-Demo/README.md

-# Git-Demo
+# GitHub-Demo
-This is a demo for  Git &amp; Github class
+This is a demo for  Git &amp; Github class.